-The design and baseline description of the cohort study have been described elsewhere [15, 16].
-Men and women who presented to one of three primary health care clinics within the HIV Treatment and Care Programme in the Hlabisa sub-district of Umkhanyakude in northern KwaZulu Natal, South Africa [17] with CD4<200 cell/ml (‘ART-eligible’ at enrolment) or CD4>500 cell/ml (ART-ineligible at enrolment, referred to as ‘pre-ART’) were eligible for the study between January 2009 and March 2011 as long as they were resident within the Africa Centre Demographic Surveillance Area, and were not currently pregnant (women).
+The cohort study has been described elsewhere [15, 16].
+Men and women attending one of three primary health care clinics within the HIV Treatment and Care Programme in the Hlabisa sub-district of Umkhanyakude in northern KwaZulu Natal, South Africa [17] with CD4<200 cell/ml (‘ART-eligible’ at enrolment) or CD4>500 cell/ml (ART-ineligible at enrolment, referred to as ‘pre-ART’) were eligible for the study between January 2009 and March 2011 if resident within the Africa Centre Demographic Surveillance Area, and not currently pregnant (women).
 A questionnaire was administered at enrolment and 6-monthly through 36 months or October 2012.
 Demographic and social variables as well as details regarding up to three sexual partnerships in the last six months, sexual activity and condom use data were collected at each study visit.
 Participants who reported an ongoing partnership were asked additional questions about the quality of those relationships and their fertility intentions with their current main partner.
-Gender norms (social and cultural constructions of the ways that women and men are expected to behave) were measured by a set of 19 questions, adapted from Pulerwitz et al [18].
-HIV stigma was measured by a set of 24 questions, adapted from Sayles et al [19].
-Relationship quality, using reported social support from their partner as a proxy, was measured using a set of 10 questions adapted from Cutrona et al [20].
-Further details regarding these scales are given in Fladseth et al, 2015 [21].
+Scales from the literature were adapted to measure gender norms [18], HIV stigma [19], And relationship quality [20].
+Further details are given in Fladseth et al, 2015 [21].
 This paper addresses one of the specific objectives of the cohort study, to compare sexual behaviour and partner change over a three year period among ART initiators and those not yet eligible for ART [15].
 The cohort study was given ethics approval by the University of KwaZulu-Natal (ref BF083/08) and London School of Hygiene and Tropical Medicine (ref 5413).

 Outcomes